Akshay-Jhijhautia/Git_Linux/git/git_basic.md

 16a. `git diff --staged <filename>` -> difference between staging area and last commit.

-17. `git remote` -> Helps to connect two repositories, i.e connect local repository(git init creates local repository), to git hub repository, when we type this command it gives the names all the of the remote connections.
+17. `git remote` -> Helps to connect two repositories, i.e connect local repository(git init creates local repository), to git hub/lab repository, when we type this command it gives the names all the of the remote connections.

 18. `git remote add` -> create a new remote repository connection.